 But not everyone can stop at this.

 The primary job-related characteristic that increases varicose veins risk is lack of movement.
-This includes jobs like the first 7 in the above list that require you to stand all day, but it also includes jobs like the last two that require you to sit all day.
+This includes jobs like the first 7 in the above list that requires you to stand all day, but it also includes jobs like the last two that require you to sit all day.
 Either standing or sitting for a long time increases your risk for varicose veins.
 This is because staying in one position for a long time forces your veins to work harder to pump blood to your heart.